freeCodeCamp/guide/pages/docs/certificates-guide/make-unique-objects-by-passing-parameters-to-our-constructor/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Make Unique Objects by Passing Parameters to our Constructor"
+title: "Make Unique Objects by Passing Parameters to our Constructor"
+parent: "certificates-guide"
 ---

 When you have a constructor but don't want to keep creating the same object, all you have to do is add parameters to the constructor the following way: